A tribute to Alen Boksic, sometimes wonderful & football’s Rubik’s Cube

-If Erno Rubik, creator of the famous Rubik’s Cube, had ever branched out and sculpted a footballer, he’d have surely created Alen Boksic.
+If Erno Rubik, creator of the Rubik’s Cube, had ever decided to sculpt a footballer, he’d surely have made Alen Boksic.

 He was also an absolute master of the chip.
 Whether it was as a one-on-one where he would lift it over the advancing goalkeeper or even from outside the area, he made it look ridiculously easy, just as he made a number of goalkeepers look ridiculous.

 Yet only once in his career did Boksic register more than 20 goals in a single season.

 “With the cube, there are many flashes, there are many aha’s,” the Hungarian inventor Rubik had pontificated.

 Boksic’s prolific 1992-93 season with Marseille – he scored 23 Ligue 1 goals and six in the European Cup, helping the French side win both – became the de-facto proof that the Boksic algorithm could yield the highest results.

 It would prove to be the reference point that encouraged Lazio (twice) and Juventus to take a punt on a player who finished fourth in the Ballon d’Or ahead of the likes of Michael Laudrup, Paolo Maldini, Hristo Stoichkov and Ruud Gullit in 1993.

 Boksic never replicated his form from that one season while in Italy, but his value lay beyond just goal scoring.
 He was part of a new wave of centre-forwards that Thierry Henry says reinvented the role in the 1990s.

 “Ronaldo together with Romario and George Weah reinvented the centre-forward position,” Henry said.